CurveDocs/curve-docs/docs/factory/deployer_api.md

 - valid `_implementation_idx` (can not be `ZERO_ADDRESS`)
 - maximum of 18 decimals for the coins

+!!!warning
+    Transaction will fail when the requirements are not met.

 !!! description "`Factory.deploy_metapool(_base_pool: address, _name: String[32], _symbol: String[10], _coin: address, _A: uint256, _fee: uint256, _implementation_idx: uint256 = 0) -> address:`"

     Function to deploy a metapool.